tolitius/cault/README.md

 alias vault='docker exec -it cault_vault_1 vault "$@"'
 ```

-This will allow to tun `vault` commands without a need to logging in to the image.
+This will allow to run `vault` commands without a need to logging in to the image.

 ### Watch Consul logs

-In a separate terminal tail Consul logs:
+In one terminal tail Consul logs:

 ```bash
 $ docker logs cault_consul_1 -f
 ```

 ### Writing / Reading Secrets

+In the other terminal run vault commands:

 ```bash
 $ vault write -address=http://127.0.0.1:8200 secret/billion-dollars value=behind-super-secret-password